jrgriffiniii/vesconte/README.md

 ### Rails

 Hyrax requires Rails 5.
-This currently uses the latest Rails 5.1 release.
+This currently uses Rails 5.1.7 release.
+An upgrade path to 5.2.3 (or later) will be available once Hyrax 3.0.0 or a later 2.y.z release than 2.5.1 is available.

 ### JavaScript runtime